markgpritchard/ModelingInfectiousDiseases.jl/README.md

 The code has been written in Julia, version 1.8.1.

-To find your current version, use the simple command
+To find your current version, use the simple command,
 ``` julia
 julia> VERSION
 v"1.8.2"